tugberkgoc/foundation-notes/06 Code Quality.md

 Run the `asyncFunctions.js` script, located in the otherScripts folder.
 Note that it works in the same way as the previous ones.
 Open the script and study it carefully.

-1. modify the script to ask for the currency to convert to and display only the one conversion rate.
+1. Modify the script to ask for the currency to convert to and display only the one conversion rate.
-2. instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
+2. Instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
-3. use the [OpenExchangeRates](https://openexchangerates.org/api/currencies.json) API to display the full name of the chosen currency
+3. The `currencies.json` file contains a map between the currency code and the country name.
+Load this file into the script using the [`fs`](https://nodejs.org/api/fs.html) module, convert to a JavaScript object using the [`JSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object and use it to display the full name of the chosen currency.
-4. rewrite the `printObject` promise as an _async function_.
+4. Rewrite the `printObject` promise as an _async function_.
-5. rewrite another promise as an _async function_.
+5. Rewrite another promise as an _async function_.